adiasg/eth2-slashing-protection-rebuild/README.md

   - (Optional) A fully synced Eth2 Beacon Node with an accessible [Eth2 API](https://github.com/ethereum/eth2.0-APIs) endpoint
 - **Installation**:
   1. Verify that the installation will use the correct [Eth2.0 spec version](https://github.com/ethereum/eth2.0-specs/releases) by checking the commit hash in `ETH2_SPEC_COMMIT` in `./Makefile`.
-  2. Use `make install` to install the dependancies in a venv.
+  2. Use `make install` to install the dependencies in a venv.
   3. Activate the venv before executing the utility using `. venv/bin/activate`

 ## Usage